Personal Development at Rockingham Primary School

 Our first Junior Parliamentarians are:

-Emil, Charlie, Lucy, Robert, Tiana, Bentley, Amie, Xander, Kate, Dominik, Remie, Dusan, Riley, Nicole, Halli and Stanislaw.
+Emil, Charlie, Lucy, Robert, Vlada, Ollie, Tiana, Bentley, Amie, Xander, Kate, Dominik, Remie, Dusan, Riley, Nicole and Halli.

 We now have a group of fully trained Year 6 children who are play leaders.
 They lead and organise activities during playtimes for other children to take part in.
 These activities change regularly depending upon the interests of the children.
 They include arts and crafts, sports activities and also board games.